marsantosh/gaddys08ed/17/notes.md

 The basic linked list operations are adding an element to a list, removing an element from the list, traversing the list, and destroying the list.

+There are many ways to link dynamically allocated data structures together.
+Two variations of the linked list are the doubly linked list and the circular linked list.

+The linked list examples that we have discussed are singly linked lists: Each node is linked to a single other node.
+A variation of this is the doubly linked list.
+In this type of list, each node not only points to the next node, but also to the previous one.

+Another variation is the circular linked list.
+The last node in this type of list points to the first.

+The list container, found in the Standard Template Library, is a template version of a doubly linked list.
+STL list s can insert elements or add elements within the list more quickly than vectors can, because lists do not have to shift the other elements.
+Lists are also efficient at adding elements at their back because they have a built-in pointer to the last element in the list (no traversal required).